onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 **Done last sprint**

-- N/A
+- Had an intro conversations MetaMask & WalletConnect about supporting FlowEVM.
+- Created & shipped initial developer documentation for FlowEVM.
+- Had the first Wallet Working Group where we introduced FlowEVM for wallet developers
+- Shipped a wallet integration guide for FlowEVM.
+- Introduced Passkey initiative for Flow Reference Wallet.
+- Started UI updates to Flow Reference Wallet for FlowEVM support.

 **This sprint**

-- Begin creating developer documentation highlighting FlowEVM
-- Updating cadence transactions / scripts for Cadence 1.0
+- Continue updating cadence transactions / scripts for Cadence 1.0.
-- Begin executing on FlowEVM updates to Flow Wallet
+- Continue Flow Reference Wallet UI updates for FlowEVM.
-- Scheduled calls with MetaMask and Coinbase Wallet teams to intro FlowEVM and gather their requirements.
+- Prepare MSCOW planning to ensure we meet our commited release timelines.

 **On Hold**